JustSustainabilityDesign/savetheAI/_pages/jobs.md

 ### AI is set to profoundly impact how people's work is organized, but not in the way AI marketing presents:

-Writers and graphic designers are already experiencing falls in job opportunities, as employers choose AI text and image generation instead. [^1]
+Writers and graphic designers are already experiencing falls in job opportunities, as employers choose AI text and image generation instead [^1].

-Typists, travel consultants, customer service representatives, and other administrative workers are most likely to lose their jobs to AI. [^2]
+Typists, travel consultants, customer service representatives, and other administrative workers are most likely to lose their jobs to AI [^2].

 New jobs such as quality controllers, prompt engineers, and linguistics experts are proposed as alternatives, [^3] but without public and private sector investment in re-training, transition into these new jobs will be difficult [^4].